 Junji Watanabe was born in 1976 in Japan, and received Ph.
 D. in Information Science and Technology from the University of Tokyo in 2005.

-2005-currently Invited Researcher in NTT Communication Laboratories.
+2005-2011 Invited Researcher in NTT Communication Laboratories.

 2005-2009 PRESTO Japan Science & Technology Agency

-in Foundation of technology supporting the creation of digital media contents
+in Foundation of technology supporting the creation of digital media contents.

 He studies cognitive science and communication devices with applied perception.
 His fields of interests are visual and haptic perception and communications.